Gold hat: Calendars

 The gold cones are covered in bands of ornaments along their whole length and extent.
 The ornaments - mostly disks and concentric circles, sometimes wheels - were punched using stamps, rolls or combs.
 The older examples (Avanton, Schifferstadt) show a more restricted range of ornaments than the later ones.

-It appears to be the case that the ornaments on all known golden hats represent systematic sequences in terms of number and types of ornaments per band.
+It appears to be the case that the ornaments on all known gold hats represent systematic sequences in terms of number and types of ornaments per band.